BYU-AUVSI/imaging/server/README.md

 ## Structure

 `conf/` Holds all configurable parameters for the server.
-Make sure to set these up properly (the default values should work if running on your local machine)
+Make sure to set these up properly (the default values should work in most all cases)

 `docs/` Documentation stuff to help describe what the heck is happening

-`setup/` Contains scripts and helper files to setup the server on a fresh machine.
+`setup/` Contains scripts and helper files for setting up the server on a fresh machine.

 `src/` All source code for the server

 Any folder called `internal` is stuff you dont need to worry about, unless you're really digging into things.

+## Installation

+There are two main installation methods: production and development.

+### Development

+If you're looking to develop and actively test/use the server code on your own machine, run the `./setup/dev_setup.sh` script.
+It's **highly recommended** (especially if you're using ubuntu 16.04, which has python2 by default), to use a [conda environment](https://conda.io/docs/user-guide/install/index.html).

+### Production

+TODO: talk about docker img

 ## Running It